 Prerequisite: ESL 2B or appropriate score on the ESL placement assessment.
 Advisory: ESL 3A or ESL 3C.
-(Credit/No Credit)
+(Pass/ No Pass)

-Students at the low intermediate ESL level receive instruction in reading and vocabulary skills to prepare them for college
+Students at the low intermediate ESL level receive instruction in reading and vocabulary skills to prepare them for college work.

-ESL 3C Listening and Speaking 3 UNITS - NDC
+ESL 3C Listening and Speaking 3 UNITS - (A)

 Prerequisite: ESL 2B or appropriate score on the ESL placement assessment.
 Advisory: ESL 3A and ESL 3B.
-(Credit/No Credit)
+(Pass/ No Pass)